ctokheim/PrimerSeq-Website/faq.md

     <div class="accordion-inner">
 Sorting a GTF fails likely because of insufficient memory.
 You can change the allotted memory by editing the PrimerSeq.cfg file found in the PrimerSeq installation directory.
 Change the "sort" option above the 1536 MB default.
 You may need to install a 64 bit version of java or switch to computer with more memory.
+The only available PrimerSeq download for Windows is 32 bit.
+You could switch to a 64 bit linux computer.
     </div>
   </div>
 </div>